Article Tag

 Evergreen articles related to four star general

-Why Deterministic Tactics Changes Player Responsibility
+Why Skill-Based Tactics Changes Player Responsibility

 When outcomes follow from visible rules instead of hidden randomness, the player owns the result — and that changes how the game feels to play.